Category: Career Opportunities

 RISE is a community-based Community Health Centre (CHC) that is part of the Primary Care Network strategy and funded by the Ministry of Health.
 RISE CHC supports the health and well-being of Renfrew-Collingwood residents who face barriers to achieving health by offering community-based primary care and health promotion services.
 Populations of focus include Newcomers, LGBTQ2S+, Indigenous, Isolated Seniors, Youth, people experiencing Homelessness, those working in the Sex Trade, and those experiencing Mental Health and Substance Use issues.
 Services are delivered by a diverse interdisciplinary team, working with other CNH departments and partnering agencies.

-This is an incredible opportunity be part of the RISE CHC team, where you will work with committed and passionate professionals in the provision of integrated, high quality, holistic health services.
+This is an incredible opportunity to be a part of the RISE CHC team, where you will work with committed and passionate professionals in the provision of integrated, high quality, holistic health services.
 We encourage applicants with lived experience of structural inequity to apply, and in particular those who identify as Black, Indigenous, People of Colour, LGBTQ2SIA+, and those living with a visible or invisible disability.

 JOB OVERVIEW

-We are seeking a Registered Nurse (RN) to join our Community Health Centre Team at CNH.
+We are seeking a Registered Nurse (RN) to join the RISE Community Health Centre team.
 The position provides primary care, health promotion and outreach nursing services as part of an interdisciplinary team.
-There will be opportunities in this role for case management, wound management, administration of medications and immunizations, performing phlebotomy, triaging same day visits, preforming mental health and addiction care, and chronic and infectious disease management.
+There will be

 SKILLS & QUALIFICATIONS